mohsen-ameli/dotfiles/README.md

 ## Unix Password Manager

-download pass
+Install pass

 `sudo pacman -S pass pass-otp`

-plugins for chromium browsers
-`sudo pacman -S browserpass browserpass-chromium`

-plugin for firefox browsers
+Plugin for firefox

 `sudo pacman -S passff-host`

 `curl -sSL https://codeberg.org/PassFF/passff-host/releases/download/latest/install_host_app.sh | bash -s -- librewolf`

-# Export GPG keys
+### Export GPG keys

 Run this to first see a list of keys
 `gpg --list-keys`
 Then find the one that you need (usually the email you used to make the keys)